 Git and GitHub

 The following environment variables are required to connect to a Git repository.
-You can choose the name of the integration freely.
+You can choose the name for this set of environment variables freely.

 GIT_PASSWORD(see below for instructions for GitHub)

-The required environment variables to connect to GitHub, the integration name can be chosen freely
+The required environment variables to connect to GitHub, the collection name can be chosen freely

-After setting up your environment variables integration and connecting it to your workspace, you can open a terminal in JupyterLab and run the following command:
+After setting up your environment variables and connecting them to your workspace, you can open a terminal by opening the Run menu and choosing Open Terminal.
+Run the following command:

 $ git clone <repository_url>